EU sees two more rounds of talks on Russia-Ukraine gas dispute

 “We will do all we can to make sure Ukraine can pay what it has missed in the last quarter of a year.”

 The main problem is price.
-Ukraine insists on a price of $268.50 per 1,000 cubic metres of gas and Russia standing by its demand for $485.
+Ukraine insists on a price of $268.50 per 1,000 cubic meters of gas and Russia standing by its demand for $485.

 “We want to negotiate a market price for Ukraine so that it is in a better position than it would be with the demands Mr Putin has been making since April 1,” said Oettinger.